basedbid-public/basedbid-public/SUBMISSION.md

 ## What is private

-The full production basedbid implementation is private and is not included in this repository.
+The full production basedbid implementation is live but private, and is not included in this repository.

 This repository should be reviewed as the public submission hub, not as a full production protocol codebase.